akhilrocz/SinglePageWebsite/README.md

 # Single Page Website

 Welcome to the single-page website project!
-This project is built with HTML, CSS, and Bootstrap and is designed to be a responsive and visually appealing website.
+This project is built with HTML, CSS, JavaScript and Bootstrap and is designed to be a responsive and visually appealing website.
 Below you will find information on the website's features and instructions for setting it up locally.

 ## Features